agsb/f2u/README.md

     efficient code;
     twig and leaf are dicionary is CPU independent;
-    leaf (could) do references of trampolim table all twig words have only a payload at last references;
+    leaf (could) do references of trampolim table;
+    all twig words have only a payload at last references;
     all leaf words have a payload as, starts with NOP and ends with a jump;

 ; notes

-    all internal words defined between parentheses;
-    the memory model is not unified, separate address for flash and for sdram;
+    all internal words defined between parentheses, so user never could use ; the memory model is not unified, separate address for flash and for sdram;
-    ??? minus one reference execution per each compound word  at cost of a test if NULL ??? all mature forths does inline or code at start of parameters ???
+    uses minus one reference execution per each compound word  at cost of a test if NULL

+    ??? why all mature forths does inline or code at start of parameters, just for speed ???

 ; details